-- for the period commencing 1st October 2019 until 30th September 2020 (inclusive), the applicable Specific Capacity Discount for a given gas year will be equal to 0%; and - for the period commencing 1st October 2020 onwards, the applicable Specific Capacity Discount for a given gas year will be subject to an annual consultation.
-Once approved [method to be
+• for the period commencing 1st October 2019 until 30th September 2020 (inclusive), the applicable Specific Capacity Discount for a given gas year will be equal to 0%; and to discount the capacity prices for Liquefied Natural Gas (LNG) sites determined from the CWD model by 0%.
+The LNG discount will be based on locations where the type of Entry point is designated as a 'LNG Importation Terminal' in National Grid's Licence (Special Condition 5F Table 4B).

+• for the period commencing 1st October 2020 onwards, the applicable Specific Capacity Discount for a given gas year will be subject to an annual consultation.
+Once approved [method to be determined], they will be published alongside the reserve prices in the [charging statement].